sullysbrain/ws-sullysbrain.com/readme.md

 	- Django template installed
 	- Base app installed: "pages"

+- Added very bare bones WSGI server and collectstatic.
+Note: Do a deep dive
+- Added bare bones Whitenoise.
+Note: do a deep dive.

 - Cache to static build
 - Have dynamic REST ability to show real time SQL queries.
 - Build site within Docker environments (one for database, one for main app)